OmniFlix/docs/guides/mainnet/omniflixhub-1/cosmovisor-setup.md

 cp $GOPATH/bin/omniflixhubd ~/.omniflixhub/cosmovisor/genesis/bin
 ```

-Cosmovisor is now ready to be started.
-We will now set up Cosmovisor for the upgrade
+Cosmovisor is now ready to be started. now set up Cosmovisor for the upgrades

 Set these environment variables: